lefodor/mosze/README.md

 # Using Perforce for version control in game development

 ## Introduction
-The paper focuses on the most important aspects of version control in game development by highlighting the main differences between practices this area and version control practices used at more traditional branches of software development.
+The paper focuses on the most important aspects of version control in game development by highlighting the main differences between practices applied in this area and version control practices used at more traditional branches of software development.
 Furthermore, the paper intends to demonstrate the typical workflow by showing the functionalities of the widely used [Helix Core&trade;](https://www.perforce.com/products/helix-core) from company [Perforce Software](https://www.perforce.com/).
 The paper is structured into three main sections: the first section gives an overview of version control principals and concepts.
 The second discusses the main differences between software development and game development and how these translate into practice when it comes to version control.
 The following final section showcases the Helix Core&trade; version control software.